daniCsorba/workflow-recipes/recipes/start-builds.md

 3. (Optional) Add a [Bitrise Wait for Build](https://www.bitrise.io/integrations/steps/build-router-wait) Step.
 Set the input variables:
     - **Bitrise Access Token**: `$BITRISE_API_KEY`

-With the Steps above you can only start a build for the same app.
-If you would like to start a build for an other app, you can use the [Trigger Bitrise workflow](https://www.bitrise.io/integrations/steps/trigger-bitrise-workflow) Step.
+You can only start a build for the same app using this Workflow Recipe.
+If you would like to start a build for a different app, you can use the [Trigger Bitrise workflow](https://www.bitrise.io/integrations/steps/trigger-bitrise-workflow) Step.

 ## bitrise.yml